moq-wg/moq-transport/draft-lcurley-warp.md

 ## Congestion Control
 As covered in the motivation section ({{motivation}}), the ability to prioritize or cancel streams is a form of congestion response.
-It's equally important to detect congestion via congestion control, which is handled in the QUIC layer.
+It's equally important to detect congestion via congestion control, which is handled in the QUIC layer {{QUIC-RECOVERY}}.

 Bufferbloat is caused by routers queueing packets for an indefinite amount of time rather than drop them.
 This latency significantly reduces the ability for the application to prioritize or drop media in response to congestion.
-Senders SHOULD use a congestion control algorithm that reduces this bufferbloat.
+Senders SHOULD use a congestion control algorithm that reduces this bufferbloat (ex. {{BBR}}).
-It is NOT RECOMMENDED to use a loss-based algorithm (ex.
-Reno, CUBIC) unless the network fully supports ECN.
+It is NOT RECOMMENDED to use a loss-based algorithm (ex. {{NewReno}}) unless the network fully supports ECN.

 Live media is application-limited, which means that the encoder determines the max bitrate rather than the network.
 Most TCP congestion control algorithms will only increase the congestion window if it is full, limiting the upwards mobility when application-limited.